inariksit/inariksit.github.io/_drafts/2019-09-01-embedded-grammars.markdown

 If you have several versions of Python on your computer, make sure that you use the right one when installing.
 If desired, substitute `python` in the above commands for `python3` or the path to your custom Python binary.

-Now open Python shell (with the same Python that you used to build+install in the previous step) and type `import pgf`---if it works, now you can skip to [Embedding grammars](#embedding-grammars).
+Now open a Python shell (with the same Python that you used to build+install in the previous step) and type `import pgf`---if it works, now you can skip to [Embedding grammars](#embedding-grammars).

 ## Haskell